VinBots/Soft_Actor_Critic/Continuous Control - Report.md

 Please refer to README file for understanding and setting the environment of Reacher and Crawler.

+Refer to the following Jupyter notebooks;

+* Reacher: Continuous_Control-SAC-Reacher.ipynb
+* Crawler: Crawler/Continuous_Control-SAC-Crawler.ipynb

 ## Background

-After reviewing a few algorithm, I found the SAC (Soft Actor-Critic) algorithm quite fascinating as it addresses, in mathematical terms, the fundamental questions of how to succeed at a task while remaining open to other potentially valid alternatives, in a way keeping your options open.
+After reviewing a few algorithm, I found the SAC (Soft Actor-Critic) algorithm quite fascinating as it addresses, in mathematical terms, the fundamental questions of how to succeed at a task while remaining open to other potentially valid alternatives.
 This question is core to the exploitation - exploration dilemma.
-What I found very unusual is how such an algorithm can speed up training and solve the brittleness issues of many determinisitc approaches.
+What I found very unusual is how such an algorithm can speed up training and solve the brittleness issues of many determinisitc approaches (like DDPG).

 SAC is also addressing the sample complexity issue: off-policy methods are more sample-efficient, as long as we can keep policy updates within an acceptable range, like in Trust Region Policy Optimization [TRPO] or Proximal Policy Optimization [PPO] methods.

 ## Soft Actor-Critic (SAC) Algorithm